codooor/blogQL/README.md

 - ~~TOKEN not created storing with onClick.
 Successful on the backend~~
 - ~~When admin is logged in succesfully CRUD operations are still locked~~
 - ~~token is created but the signing is not working properly~~
+- logout functionality **UNUSABLE**

 #### **HURDLES**
 ---
 - Decide trade-off between HttpOnly cookies and localStorage before deployment (need refactoring if HttpOnly )
+- learning not to verify express and apollo/server together